 6. Avoid making payments on a public WiFi

 Busy shoppers tend to make purchases online on the go.
-However, beware of making such transactions when connected to a public WiFi, particularly in coffee shops, hotels, and airports.
+However, beware of making such transactions when connected to public WiFi, particularly in coffee shops, hotels, and airports.
 Public WiFi is usually unencrypted, which means hackers can tap into the network and prey on unsuspecting customers.
 If paying over public WiFi is unavoidable, connect to a reputable VPN (a virtual private network), like ClearVPN, before doing so.

-How to use a VPN for secure online payments
+How to use a VPN for online payments

 A VPN is an effective tool that prevents specific security threats when you make payments online.
 It uses impenetrable encryption to provide a secure online payment channel.
 It literally prevents hackers from knowing who you are and spying on your transactions.
 A VPN scrambles your banking and credit card details to make it incomprehensible to anyone viewing the connection.